-Phase I study for the treatment of patients with GD2-expressing brain tumors (H-45668)
+Phase I study for the treatment of patients with GD2-expressing brain tumors (GAIL B) (H-45668)

 This study is for patients with high grade glioma (HGG) or diffuse intrinsic pontine glioma (DIPG).
 Because there is no standard treatment for this cancer at this time, patients are being asked to volunteer in a gene transfer research study using special immune cells called T cells.
 T cells are a type of white blood cell that helps the body fight infection.

 The body has different ways of fighting infection and disease.
 No single way seems perfect for fighting cancers.
 This research study combines two different ways of fighting cancer: antibodies and T cells.
 Both antibodies and T cells have been used to treat patients with cancers.
 They have shown promise, but have not been strong enough to cure most patients.

 We have found from previous research that we can put a new antibody gene into T cells that will make them recognize cancer cells and kill them.
 GD2 is a protein found on several different cancers.
 When we and other researchers tested DIPG/HGG cancer cells we found that many of these cancers also have GD2 on their surface.